 13. Focus on the Business, Not Your Needs

-Focus on what’s best for the business.
-What can you do better for your customer?
+Focus on what’s best for your business.
+What can you do better for your customers?
 How can you make your customers happy?
 Questions like these help you become an excellent businessperson.

 When you focus on yourself, you tend to cut corners, finding simpler ways that may be less effective.
 They may do the job, but they may not create great outcomes.

 When you’re doing something important, ask yourself, “Am I doing the best I can?”
 If the answer is “Yes,” that’s great.
 If you have doubts, then push yourself to do a better job.
 No one can expect more than your best, not even you.